-Traveling alone means trusting your instincts; honing in on the small details that interest you, and making them the focus of your trip.
+Travelling alone means trusting your instincts; honing in on the small details that interest you, and making them the focus of your trip.
 There’s no need to visit the maritime museum, or yet another church, if you don’t want to.
 I spent the best part of an afternoon photographing the gorgeous door knobs and door fixtures in Cartagena, brass ornaments in the shape of everything from octopuses to lizards, which (it transpires) are a secret coded insight into the city’s cultural history.

-Traveling alone means trusting your instincts
+Travelling alone means trusting your instincts

-I also spent a lot of time wandering around the vibrant markets, which sell custom-made jewelry and swimwear; sitting in the cobbled squares reading while drinking a bottle of the local beer, Club Colombia; making a playlist, via Shazam, of every song I loved when I was out, so that I had a way to remember the best moments.
+I also spent a lot of time wandering around the vibrant markets, which sell custom-made jewellery and swimwear; sitting in the cobbled squares reading while drinking a bottle of the local beer, Club Colombia; making a playlist, via Shazam, of every song I loved when I was out, so that I had a way to remember the best moments.
 The way I reason it, solo travel isn’t the time for following the law of ‘shoulds’, or through working through someone else’s list of recommendations.
 After all, I decided to come on holiday with myself – not to go on someone else’s.

 Balance is key